 So, although you cannot enter the Global Seed Vault, you can check out the very cool (literally, as the temperature inside is kept at around 10˚C) Arctic Greenhouse and observe the plants that have been able to grow against all odds in the Arctic North.

-If you do want some sort of idea of what the inside looks like, check out this report, edited by yours truly and live as vicariously through the footage as I too did when cutting it.
+If you do want some sort of idea of what the inside looks like, check out this report.

 Have you been to Svalbard and longed to see the Global Seed Vault as much as I did?
 OR HAVE YOU BEEN UP CLOSE, IF SO I AM JEALOUS.